crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

 I have explored various approaches to incorporating speech into Talk Calendar so that dates, time and event text can be converted into spoken audio.
-The standalone (original) version of Talk Calendar uses a built-in word concatenation speech synthesizer to play-back pre-recorded English words using common generic words for the event summary (e.g. birthday, anniversary, dentist etc.).
+The original version of Talk Calendar uses a built-in word concatenation speech synthesizer to play-back pre-recorded English words using common generic words for the event summary (e.g. birthday, anniversary, dentist etc.).

-I have explored coding my own speech synthesizer using both the [diphone speech synthesizer](https://github.com/crispinprojects/diphone-talker) approach as used by [Flite](http://www.festvox.org/flite/) and the [formant speech synthesizer](https://github.com/crispinprojects/formant-synthesizer) approach as used by [eSpeak](https://espeak.sourceforge.net/).
-If you check out my project links above you will hear that speech audibility and articulation are not as clear as using either Flite or eSpeak.
+The experimental diphone version of Talk Calendar uses my [diphone speech synthesizer](https://github.com/crispinprojects/diphone-talker).
+Diphone concatenation is used to construct words to read out the date, time and event summary.
+However, the number of words recognised as the event summary is constrained to common generic words used to describe a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, party, payment, reminder, restaurant, service, task, television, travel, visit, wedding, work*.
+You can use two or more words for the event summary such as "birthday party", "dentist appointment", "car service" etc. I have been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday".
+However, many first names have not yet been implemented and so this feature is far from complete.
+If an event word is not recognised then it is skipped over.

+The voice used by Talk Calendar is derivative work based on the diphone collection created by Professor Alan W. Black and Kevin A. Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
+I have used the same licence for the voice that I have created.
+There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W. Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).

 The [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis shared library is available in the Debian repositories and provides an elegant method of incorporating speech synthesis into a C application using the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example).
-The Flite version of Talk Calendar uses this approach.
-Flite is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
-Unfortunately, the [pkgs.org](https://pkgs.org/) website shows that the Flite speech synthesis shared library is not always available in other Linux distributions.
-If this is the case with your distribution then use the standalone version of Talk Calendar.
+Unfortunately, the [pkgs.org](https://pkgs.org/) website shows that the Flite speech synthesis shared library is not always available in other Linux distributions and so I have moved away from using it.

 I explored the possibility of using Talk Calendar to dispatch speech text to [eSpeak](https://espeak.sourceforge.net/) installed separately on the user system.
 The eSpeak speech synthesizer is widely available in Linux distributions and produces good quality speech with clear articulation.
 However, I am not clear about the license situation regarding some of the eSpeak components.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
+See my [formant speech synthesizer](https://github.com/crispinprojects/formant-synthesizer) project for more details of this approach.

 ### Audio Thread